-Architecture technical drawings help to create a detailed planned of any form of structure that is either added onto your home or even used to build a completely new building.
-They are a great way of preparing for your project to ensure that everything runs smoothly and efficiently so that the end result looks exactly how you envisioned it.
-These drawings can be used for the following construction projects:
+Architecture technical drawings help to create a detailed plan of any form of structure that is either added to your home or used to build a completely new property.
+They are a great way of preparing for your project to ensure that everything runs smoothly and efficiently so that the end result looks exactly how you envisioned.
+An architecture drawing can be used for the following construction projects:

 - Loft Conversion